kaydee-edb/KarthikDulam.github.io/README.md

 ## Forking Note

 If you fork this repo, please change the **form action** to an email address you own before trying it out.
-[Thaaaanks!]
+[Thanks!]

 ```
 <form action="https://formspree.io/your-email@here.com" method="POST" class="form-horizontal" role="form">